dequelabs/axe-website/examples/index.md

 ## More integrations!
 Try and test.

-When you click on one of the integrations you will be send to a other webpage.
+When you click on one of the integrations you'll be directed to WorldSpace Attest.
+This is an automated accessibility testing solution for developers.

 <div class="allblocks">
 	<a class="dqpl-link" href="https://www.deque.com/products/worldspace-attest/" target="_blank">